 Every year, the CCO will prepare the ASFSR.
 The full text of the ASFSR is located at https://www.boisestate.edu/publicsafety-security/campus-crime/annual-security-report/.

 4.2.1 Participating Entities

-The ASFSR is prepared in cooperation with the local law enforcement agencies surrounding the Boise campus and other campuses, the Office of Environmental Health and Safety, Housing and Residence Life, and the Office of the Dean of Students.
+The ASFSR is prepared in cooperation with the local law enforcement agencies serving the Boise State University main campus and other campuses; Environmental Health, Safety and Sustainability; Housing and Residence Life; and the Office of the Dean of Students.
 Each entity provides updated information on their educational efforts and programs to comply with the Clery Act and HEOA.

 a.
-Annual statistics on criminal offenses for murder/non-negligent manslaughter, negligent murder, forcible sex offenses (rape, forcible sodomy, sexual assault with an object, and forcible fondling), non-forcible sex offenses (incest and statutory rape), robbery, aggravated assault, burglary, motor vehicle theft, and arson;
+Annual statistics on criminal offenses for murder, manslaughter, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, and arson;

 b.
 Annual statistics on criminal offenses for domestic violence, dating violence, and stalking incidents;